ducyogenpred/bantaybayan/README.md

 - Incident type icons
 - Data visualization with charts

 Tech Stack:
 - React + Vite + TypeScript
 - TailwindCSS
 - react-map-gl & MapLibre
 - Nivo

+Note: This is not responsive.
+It currently only works on desktop view.